araffin/python-arduino-serial/docs/index.rst

 be useful when you want a computer (e.g. a Raspberry Pi) to communicate with an Arduino.

-It supports both Python 2 and 3.
+It supports both Python 3.8+.

 This repository is part of the Robust Arduino Serial project, main
 repository: `https://github.com/araffin/arduino-robust-serial`_